GeoffreyMesbahi/GeoffreyMesbahi_website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postdoc in agroforestry for dairy cattle
+role: Grassland management and ruminant nutrition

 # Organizations/Affiliations to show in About widget
 organizations: